Smelling blood, Huawei’s Chinese mobile rivals look to capitalise on its US woes

 Huawei still commanded 41.2% of the market in the third quarter, followed by Vivo with 18.4%, Oppo with 16.8% and Xiaomi with 12.6%, Canalys said.
 Apple AAPL.O has a lower share in China with 6.2%, but is attracting strong demand for its 5G iPhone 12, Canalys said.

 Industry watchers have confirmed a ramping up of orders from vendors.
-Xiaomi has been most bullish, placing enough orders for up to 100 million phones between the fourth quarter of 2020 and first quarter of 2021, up 50% on projections before the August restrictions according to consultancy Isaiah Research.
+Xiaomi has been most bullish, placing enough orders for up to 100 million phones between the fourth quarter of 2020 and first quarter of 2021, up 50% on projections before the August restrictions, consultancy Isaiah Research says.

 Oppo and Vivo's production forecasts had also risen by around 8% each since August, with orders for up to 90 million and 70 million handsets respectively, Isaiah Research's data showed.

-Conversely, Huawei orders fell 55% to up 42 million handsets in that time.
+Conversely, Huawei orders fell 55% to 42 million handsets in that time.

 All four companies declined to comment on the numbers.